What is Deductible in Health Insurance?

 Several factors come together to influence the deductible amount in a health insurance plan.
 It includes:

-• Age : Typically, older policyholders may be given slightly more deductibles because they are more prone to avail of medical assistance.
+• Age : Typically, older policyholders may be given slightly higher deductibles because they are more prone to avail themselves of medical assistance.

 • Premium Cost : If your premium is low, then the deductible amount will rise and vice versa.